Rybo713/Hakku/README.md

   7b) For settings press t
   8) From now on you can update to new releases using the script

-## Instructions for Hakku2 v2.0-alpha1
+## Instructions for Hakku2 v2.0-alpha1 and above

   1) Go to Releases and download the latest version.
   2) Extract zip file